 Cyrus Meurant (b.1982) is a graduate of the Conservatorium of Music University of Sydney, where he won both the Frank Albert Prize for Music (2002) and also the Sarah Theresa Makinson Prize for Composition (2003).
 His teachers have included Anne Boyd, Ross Edwards, Brett Dean, Martin Bresnick, Matthew Hindson, and Richard Meale.
 A Churchill Fellowship (2006-7) enabled Cyrus to attend studies with Frédéric Durieux (Conservatoire de Paris), Martijn Padding (Koninklijk Conservatorium Den Haag) and Simon Bainbridge (Royal Academy of Music, London).
-He has completed works for the Melbourne Symphony Orchestra (conducted by Martyn Brabbins), The Australian Ballet (conducted by Nicolette Fraillon), The National Institute of Dramatic Art (NIDA), The National College of Dance, The Sydney Omega Ensemble (Artistic Director David Rowden), Orchestra Victoria (conducted by Richard Mills), Sydney Symphony Fellows, Sonic Art Ensemble, Ensemble Signal (conducted by Brad Lubman), the Darwin International Guitar Festival, Australian Youth Orchestra and Symphony Australia Composition Programs.
+He has completed works for the Melbourne Symphony Orchestra, The Australian Ballet, The National Institute of Dramatic Art (NIDA), Orchestra Victoria, Sydney Symphony Fellows, Sonic Art Ensemble, the Darwin International Guitar Festival, Australian Youth Orchestra and Symphony Australia Composition Programs.